Pinnacle Charitable Foundation

 As noted above, Res Cap is partnering with several organisations addressing different aspects of disadvantage experienced by young people across Australia.

-One of these entities is Yalari, which in 2020 is celebrating 15 years of an unwavering commitment to provide quality educational opportunities for Indigenous children from remote, rural and regional areas of Australia and the Torres Strait Islands.
+One of these entities is Yalari, which is celebrating more than 15 years of an unwavering commitment to provide quality educational opportunities for Indigenous children from remote, rural and regional areas of Australia and the Torres Strait Islands.
 Scholarships commencing in Year 7 are currently offered across more than 25 partner boarding schools across Australia, with Yalari providing holistic support and guidance through to Year 12 and beyond.

-In January 2020 Res Cap and the Foundation again supported Yalari’s annual Orientation Camp, which is the starting point for all new Year 7 students embarking on their boarding school journey.
+In January 2021 Res Cap and the Foundation will again supported Yalari’s annual Orientation Camp, which is the starting point for all new Year 7 students embarking on their boarding school journey.
 The Camp paves the way for a smooth transition from primary education and living at home to a secondary education at a boarding school.
 Year 7 students are given the opportunity to learn about boarding school life in an environment where they feel safe, can be inquisitive and share the journey with fellow students.

 Australian Alzheimer's Research Foundation: aligned with Spheria Asset Management

 The AARF has a vision of a world in which Alzheimer’s no longer exists, and a mission to support leading edge research that makes it both treatable and preventable.www.alzheimers.com.au

 The Mirabel Foundation: aligned with Firetrail Investments